Protocentral/protocentral_sensything/docs/index.md

 Once you have Arduino setup for the ESP32 or if you have already worked with that, let's look at some example code to read the analog channels.

-A header file is generally used to define all the functions, variables and constants contained in any function library that you might want to use, define the pin number of ads1220 Chipselect and DRDY.
+A header file is generally used to define all the functions, variables and constants contained in any function library that you might want to use, define the pin number of ads1220 Chip select and DRDY.

 ```c
 #include "Protocentral_ADS1220.h"